cfpland/frontend/content/guides/06-success-rejection.md

 > It is usually difficult to get started as a conference speaker in terms of getting your CFP submissions accepted.
 This is totally okay and you don’t need to worry about it!
 > _[Jaime Lopez](https://www.cfpland.com/blog/speakers-story-jaime-lopez-jr/)_

-The best thing you can do is learn from each rejection, and try again.
+The best thing you can do is learn from each rejection and try again.
 There's no shortage of [technology conference CFPs](https://www.cfpland.com/conferences/) to apply for, so keep a positive attitude and keep trying.

 > It’s like for pull requests: just as you’re not your code, you’re not your submissions.
 Accept probabilities are not in your favor, and face rejection with the same maturity.
 > _[Nicolas Fränkel](https://blog.frankel.ch/advices-junior-conference-speakers/)_